mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ![run_matlab_tests_artifacts](https://github.com/user-attachments/assets/d38bb240-5a24-4313-9585-8692c82525f5)

-The **Run MATLAB Tests** build step produces a MATLAB script file and uses it to run the tests and generate the artifacts.
-The plugin writes the contents of this file to the build log.
-You can review the build log on the **Console Output** page to understand the testing workflow.

 Artifacts that the plugin generates are subject to these restrictions:
 * Producing a PDF test report on macOS platforms is supported in MATLAB R2020b and later.
 * Exporting Simulink Test&trade; Manager results requires a Simulink Test license and is supported in MATLAB R2019a and later.
 * Collecting model coverage results requires a Simulink Coverage&trade; license and is supported in MATLAB R2018b and later.

+The **Run MATLAB Tests** build step produces a MATLAB script file and uses it to run the tests and generate the artifacts.
+The plugin writes the contents of this file to the build log.
+You can review the build log on the **Console Output** page to understand the testing workflow.

+You can access the results of running MATLAB and Simulink tests directly from your Jenkins interface.
+For more information, see [Access Visualized Test Results](#access-visualized-test-results).

 #### Run MATLAB Command
 The **Run MATLAB Command** build step lets you run MATLAB scripts, functions, and statements.
 You can use this build step to customize your test run or execute any MATLAB commands.